Only God, Who Has the Identity of the Creator, Possesses the Unique Authority

 Though Satan looked upon Job with covetous eyes, without God’s permission it did not dare to touch a single hair on Job’s body.
 Though it is inherently evil and cruel, after God issued His order to it, Satan had no choice but to abide by God’s command.
 And so, even though Satan was as frenzied as a wolf among sheep when it came upon Job, it did not dare to forget the limits set for it by God, did not dare to violate the orders of God, and in all that it did, Satan did not dare to deviate from the principles and limits of God’s words—is this not a fact?
 From this it can be seen that Satan does not dare to contravene any of the words of Jehovah God.
 For Satan, every word from the mouth of God is an order, and a heavenly law, and an expression of God’s authority—for behind every word of God is implied God’s punishment of those who violate the orders of God, and those who disobey and oppose the heavenly laws.
 Satan clearly knows that if it violates God’s orders, then it must accept the consequences of transgressing the authority of God, and opposing the heavenly laws.
 And just what are these consequences?
 Needless to say, they are, of course, its punishment by God.
 Satan’s actions toward Job were merely a microcosm of its corruption of man, and when Satan was carrying out these actions, the limits that God set and the orders that He issued to Satan were merely a microcosm of the principles behind everything that it does.
 In addition, the role and position of Satan in this matter was merely a microcosm of its role and position in the work of God’s management, and Satan’s complete obedience to God in its temptation of Job was merely a microcosm of how Satan did not dare to put up the slightest opposition to God in the work of God’s management.
 What warning do these microcosms give you?
 Among all things, including Satan, there is no person or thing that can transgress the heavenly laws and edicts set out by the Creator, and no person or thing that dares to violate these heavenly laws and edicts, for no person or object can alter or escape from the punishment that the Creator inflicts upon those who disobey them.
 Only the Creator can establish heavenly laws and edicts, only the Creator has the power to put them into effect, and only the power of the Creator cannot be transgressed by any person or thing.
 This is the unique authority of the Creator, this authority is supreme among all things, and so, it is impossible to say that “God is the greatest and Satan is number two.”
 Except for the Creator who is possessed of the unique authority, there is no other God!

 How exactly do you view the authority of God now?
 Now that these words have been fellowshiped, you should have a new knowledge of God’s authority.
 And so I ask you: What does God’s authority symbolize?
 Does it symbolize the identity of God Himself?
 Does it symbolize the power of God Himself?
 Does it symbolize the unique status of God Himself?
 Amongst all things, in what have you seen the authority of God?
 How did you see it?
 In terms of the four seasons experienced by man, can anyone change the law of the interchange between spring, summer, autumn and winter?
 In spring, the trees bud and bloom; in summer they are covered with leaves; in autumn they bear fruit, and in winter the leaves fall.
 Is anyone able to alter this law?
 Does this reflect one aspect of God’s authority?
 God said “Let there be light,” and there was light.
 Does this light still exist?
 What does it exist because of?
 It exists because of the words of God, of course, and because of the authority of God.
 Does the air created by God still exist?
 Does the air that man breathes come from God?
 Can anyone take away the things that come from God?
 Can anyone alter their substance and function?
 Is anyone able to discomfit the night and day allocated by God, and the law of night and day ordered by God?
 Can Satan do such a thing?
 Even if you don’t sleep at night, and take night as day, then it is still nighttime; you may change your daily routine, but you are incapable of changing the law of the interchange between night and day—and this fact is unalterable by any person, is it not?
 Is anyone capable of making a lion plough the land like an ox?
 Is anyone capable of changing an elephant into a donkey?
 Is anyone capable of making a chicken soar through the air like an eagle?
 Is anyone capable of making a wolf eat grass like a sheep?
-Is anyone capable of making the fish in the water live on dry land?
+(No.) Is anyone capable of making the fish in the water live on dry land?
+That cannot be done by humans.
 And why not?
-Because God commanded them to live in water, and so they live in water.
+Because God commanded the fish to live in water, and so they live in water.
 On land they wouldn’t be able to survive, and would die; they are unable to transgress the limits of God’s command.
 All things have a law and limit to their existence, and they each have their own instincts.
 These are ordained by the Creator, and are unalterable and unsurpassable by any man.
 For example, the lion will always live in the wild, at a distance from the communities of man, and could never be as docile and faithful as the ox that lives together with, and works for man.
 Although elephants and donkeys are both animals, and both have four legs, and are creatures that breathe air, they are different species, for they were divided into different types by God, they each have their own instincts, and so they will never be interchangeable.
 Although the chicken has two legs, and wings just like an eagle, it will never be able to fly in the air; at most it can only fly into a tree—and this is determined by its instinct.
 Needless to say, this is all because of the commands of the authority of God.

 In the development of mankind today, the science of mankind can be said to be flourishing, and the achievements of man’s scientific exploration can be described as impressive.
 Man’s ability, it must be said, is growing ever greater, but there is one scientific breakthrough that mankind has been unable to make: Mankind has made airplanes, aircraft carriers, and the atomic bomb, mankind has gone into space, walked on the moon, invented the Internet, and lived the hi-tech lifestyle, yet mankind is incapable of creating a living, breathing thing.
 The instincts of every living creature and the laws by which they live, and the cycle of life and death of every kind of living thing—all these are impossible and uncontrollable by the science of mankind.
 At this point, it must be said that no matter what great heights are attained by the science of man, it is incomparable to any of the thoughts of the Creator, and is incapable of discerning the miraculousness of the Creator’s creation, and the might of His authority.
 There are so many oceans upon the earth, yet they have never transgressed their limits and come upon land at will, and that is because God set boundaries for each of them; they stayed wherever He commanded them, and without God’s permission they cannot move around freely.
 Without God’s permission, they may not infringe upon each other, and can only move when God says so, and where they go and stay is determined by the authority of God.